blossm-network/toolbox/README.md

 * A Blossm Core network is encouraged to associate wallets to accounts that can be used by any application built around it for sending / receiving payments on Ethereum.
 Fiat is encouraged, but often requires KYC which is at odds the first bullet.
 Find a balance and push for progress when it comes to open value transfer.

-There isn't clear guidelines on how to implement your own Blossm Core network according to a specified interface, but there is one implementation currently in Beta done by `sustainers.network`.
+There aren't yet clear guidelines on how to implement your own Blossm Core network according to a specified interface, but there is one implementation currently in Beta done by `sustainers.network`.
 The implementation can be found here: <https://github.com/sustainers-network/blossm>.
+I've spent my time implementing, not documenting.

 ---